- Home

 It can be challenging to fully understand and decipher these changes when they are enacted.
 The C&N team is committed to keeping you informed & prepared as more details of the CARES Act and other COVID-19-related legislation are released and better understood.

 She holds her B.S.
 Degree in Business Administration and Finance from Susquehanna University and is a graduate of the Advanced School of Banking at Bucknell University.
 She is also a graduate of the NY Penn Leadership Program.
-Stacey currently serves as Chairperson for the Bankers Settlement Services of Southwest PA and is serving on the Advisory committee for the Mortgage Partnership Finance program with the Federal Home Loan Bank of Pittsburgh.
-Active in her community, Stacey serves on the pension committee for Athens Township and is a past trustee of the Spalding Memorial Library, former member of the Choices Program, and active in her child’s school PTG.
+Stacey currently serves as Chairperson for the Bankers Settlement Services of Southwest PA and on the Advisory committee for the Mortgage Partnership Finance program with the Federal Home Loan Bank of Pittsburgh.
+Active in her community, Stacey is part of the pension committee for Athens Township and is a past trustee of the Spalding Memorial Library and former member of the Choices Program.

 Stacey and her husband, David, have two sons and live in the Athens area.
 Away from work, Stacey enjoys time with family, the outdoors and spending time in the Finger Lakes region.